 So then we really have the human kingdom, the apes an intermediate stage, the beasts; and the beasts themselves are in many sub-branches — the highest, the intermediate, and the lowest.
 There is an enormous difference among the beasts, between the ape and the insect, or between a horse and any other creature, a squirrel, a raccoon, or what not.
 Such distances are enormous even among men.

-And now, dear Companions, with all that I have said, I have been talking of monads, and in this connexion you may ask yourselves: Doesn't evolution affect bodies also?
+With all that I have said, I have been talking of monads, and in this connection you may ask yourselves: Doesn’t evolution affect bodies also?
 The answer is yes.
 But you see, scientists do not know anything about spiritual evolution except in a very small way.
 Their idea of evolution is a betterment of the physical body through the slow ages.
 True, the physical body has progressed through ages; we do not deny it, but it is the forces working from within upon the body, refining it, refining its organs, refining its flesh that brings about this physical evolution.
 But among the scientists evolution is chance, haphazard, Darwinism.
 To us the door into the human kingdom has nothing to do with the shape of bodies, of beings, it has solely to do with the inner parts, monadic parts, spiritual, intellectual, psychical, and astral, and when these change, the bodies change.
-So that I can tell you, Companions, even in a small degree the flesh of the truly good man is finer than the flesh of a man who leads a gross life.
+So that I can tell you, even in a small degree the flesh of the truly good man is finer than the flesh of a man who leads a gross life.
 And that is why it is a true statement when the Buddhists say that the Buddha was a marvel of manly beauty, that even his body seemed to be translucent with spiritual life, something about him was not like the ordinary.
 It is true.
 There was a fire of the spirit within him working through his blood and his nerves and the very tissues of his flesh and his bones, making the vehicle more refined in every way.
 Actually there is a difference between the flesh of a man and the flesh of beasts.
 I do not say chemists can find it — they may some day.
 But there is; even the very smell shows it.

 I have found that some themes we have been studying are still somewhat obscure in the minds of many here, and elsewhere I doubt not.
-The particular themes I have in mind are evolution, the imbodying of the monads, and what we humans were on the moon-chain, what the animals were, etc. In the first place I am sure that many students of Theosophy have often asked themselves the following question: Given Nature and her laws and the different classes of the families of monads, could these monads by passing through the lower kingdoms of Nature, unaided, without help from above, gradually through learning, through experience, through evolution, rise higher from kingdom to kingdom, so that the mineral would become the vegetable, and later a beast, the beast a man, the man a god? — following the well-known statement in the Qabbalah.
+The particular themes I have in mind are evolution, the imbodying of the monads, and what we humans were on the moon-chain, what the animals were, etc. In the first place I am sure that many students of Theosophy have often asked themselves the following question: Given Nature and her laws and the different classes of the families of monads, could these monads by passing through the lower kingdoms of Nature, unaided, without help from above, gradually through learning, through experience, through evolution, rise higher from kingdom to kingdom, so that the mineral would become the vegetable, and later a beast, the beast a man, the man a god?

 Now without mincing words my answer is Yes.
 It is possible, and in fact would happen if that were the way Nature worked.
 But she does not work that way, and I will explain why.
 Furthermore, such slow, slow, slow evolution through the kingdoms of Nature of the monads upwards would take an incredibly long time.
 Instead of, for instance, the monad of an elemental becoming a man in six or seven imbodiments of our chain, which is something like 60 billions of years, the monads unaided would take six or seven solar manvantaras merely to pass from one kingdom to the next higher.
 In other words, theoretically the monads can rise without help from the kingdom above into those higher kingdoms if they take time enough for the process.
 But it would take a quasi-eternity to do it; but the important thing is that Nature is not working that way.
 Her law is that all lives for all, which means that every entity, wittingly or unwittingly, helps every other entity.
 It means that every superior kingdom is not only a guide to the kingdom next below itself, but an enormous attraction upwards to itself upon the lower kingdom.